 12. Get Band Tickets

 For people that know and love their music, there is an unexplainable euphoria associated with watching your favorite bands live.
 Again, this will take some research and fore-planning to pull off.
 The first thing you need to know or find out is who the groom's favorite band is.
 You need to check the internet to find if they are touring and if they will be playing at a location close to you before the wedding.
 Granted, this will require some juggling.
 However, done right, the boys can whisk the groom to be to an exhilarating night of his fun music.

 13. Pack Up For Vegas

-If going to Vegas is too expensive, bring a slice of Vegas to the groom.
+Ok, we cheated here going to Vegas not an inexpensive bachelor party destination; however, you bring a slice of Vegas to the groom.
 Stock up a bar, get some cigars, get great food and snacks and break out a deck of cards.
 A few laptops on hand are great for online casino games from the comfort of your home.

 14. Hit the Clubs

 Irrespective of how much of a night runner you are, it’s unlikely that you have sampled all night spots in your area.
 With some help from Google, list some spots with good reviews that most guys in the group are yet to patronize.
 Pick a few and plan a night around them.
 Make things interesting by adding some karaoke spots as well.
 Make things fun by making the groom do a few songs on his last lap of freedom.
 Someone can record the comic performances for reminiscing later on in years to come.

 15. Take a Hometown Trip